kumarvna/terraform-azurerm-vpn-gateway/README.md

 # Virtual Network Gateway terraform module

-Terraform module to create Virtual network gateway to send encrypted traffic between an Azure virtual network and an on-premises location over the public Internet.
+Terraform module to create a Virtual Network Gateway to send encrypted traffic between an Azure virtual network and an on-premises location over the public Internet.
+Supports both VPN and ExpressRoute gateway types.
+VPN configuration supports ExpressRoute (private connection), Site-to-Site and Multi-Site (IPsec/IKE VPN tunnel).
+Optional active-active mode and point-to-site supported as well.

+>## *Creating a virtual network gateway can take up to **45 minutes** to complete.
+When you create a virtual network gateway, gateway VMs are deployed to the gateway subnet and configured with the settings that you specify*

 Types of resources are supported:

 * Point-to-Site
 * Site-to-Site
 * ExpressRoute

->## *Creating a virtual network gateway can take up to **45 minutes** to complete.
-When you create a virtual network gateway, gateway VMs are deployed to the gateway subnet and configured with the settings that you specify*

 ## Module Usage